It's a trap?

 Much of the film’s first half is plagued by damned-if-you-do-damned-if-you-don’t storytelling that is the curse of sequels to movies ending with cliffhangers.
 We know Han Solo will survive the carbonite, but either A) the movie can make it easy, rendering his defeat in Empire Strikes Back retroactively cheap, or B) we can drag it out into a 35-minute heist.
-The film goes for option B. It’s not a horrible piece of film to open the movie (I especially love Luke’s sassy confidence), but it’s brutally long, and it means the story proper takes forever to actually get moving.
+RotJ goes for option B. It’s not a horrible piece of film to open the movie (I especially love Luke’s sassy confidence), but it’s brutally long, and it means the story proper takes forever to actually get moving.

 Things gets worse from there.
 Luke’s promised return to Dagobah is so half-assed I actually laughed out loud.
 Yoda drops some exposition and just fucking dies.

 So now we’re a whole 45 minute into the movie, and we finally learn the conflict this time around: The Rebels need to… destroy a Death Star?
 Are you kidding me?
+Again?

 By the time we land on the jungle moon nearly an hour into the movie, I was pretty checked out.
-Stuff that should have bothered me (like Leia’s new roles as outfit model/eye candy/damsel in distress, so far removed from her strength in A New Hope) didn’t faze me at all.
+Stuff that should have bothered me (like Leia’s new role as outfit model/eye candy/damsel in distress, so far removed from her strength in A New Hope) didn’t faze me at all.
 Even the much-beleaguered Ewoks are just one more symptom of the movie’s real problem: